 - a.
 Application form for pre-application screening (Please request an application form from the Academic Affairs Section of the Graduate School of Life Sciences.) - b.
-Official academic transcript issued by the university attended. - c.
-Abstract of the research (about two A4 pages) and reference materials such as academic papers - d.
-Envelope for notification of screening results (standard size, with applicant's name and address written on it, and a stamp of 460 yen) - e.
-Other materials that may be used as a reference for the review
+Official academic transcript from the university (undergraduate course) - c.
+Courses taken at the graduate school (e.g., a copy of the course list, free format) and certificate of enrollment - d.
+Envelope for notification of screening results (standard size, with applicant's name and address written on it, and a stamp of 460 yen) - (2) Those who successfully pass the screening and wish to enroll in the Graduate School must promptly notify their home university of their intention to withdraw from the university at the end of September 2025 and submit a certificate of withdrawal, issued by their home university, at the time of enrollment procedures.